jepa/ubcdown/Sections/README.md

 Their are named in order of appearance in the dissertation [following UBC G+PS](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/structure-theses-dissertations).
 Note that there are missing sections within these (e.g., table of contents goes between Preface and Acknowledgements).
 These are embedded in the `main_thesis.Rmd` file and need no modification.

-*Note:* Non of this individual sections are intended to *knit* independently.
+*Note:* None of this individual sections are intended to *knit* independently.
 For that to happen, you will need to include the *LaTex* packages.
 For testing, I recommend you go to the `main_script.RMD` and set all chunks but the one you are testing to `eval = F`

 # Sections